 - Press Windows + R, type cmd, and hit Ctrl + Shift + Enter.

 - Input the command below and hit Enter.

 - Wait until the scanning process finishes and restart your computer.

 - Launch AMD Catalyst Control Center again.

-Make sure that yo’re running the latest Windows 10 updates on your machine.
-This means that you should install all the available critical, recommended and optional patches.
+Ensure you’re running the latest Windows 10 updates on your machine.
+This means installing all the available critical, recommended, and optional patches.

 - Type Windows Security in the Search bar, and click on the relevant search result.

 - Now, click on Virus & threat protection.

 - Click on Scan options.